nchakarov777/SvgParser/Readme.txt

 	line x1, x2, y1, y2, stroke

 How to use it:
-	compile it with g++
+	compile it with
+	$mingw32-make -f Makefile.windows
+	$make -f Makefile.widnows(if you are on windows)
+	$make -f Makefile.mac ot Makefile.unix (for mac and linux) then an executable should be created in the /bin/Debug/ directory.

-	then you can open an svg file and the application will 	read the shapes for you, or can start crating new one 	with the create operation.
+	After that you can open an svg file and the application 	will 	read the shapes for you, or can start crating new 	one with the create operation.

 Operations:
-	open - expects valid svg file, opens the file reads the shapes create - creates new shape, expect the name of the shape and then all of it supported properties in the indicated above way save - saves the current shapes in a corect svg format. print - prints to the console the currect shapes
+	open - expects valid svg file path, opens the file reads the shapes create - creates new shape, expect the name of the shape and then all of it supported properties in the indicated above way save - saves the current shapes in a corect svg format. print - prints to the console the currect shapes